The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 healthy cat on raw diet

-To keep your cat healthy, it’s important to rotate various cuts of meat.
-Muscle meat (like chicken and rabbit), organs (like beef heart), and bones create a balanced raw diet for cats.
-Here's a suggested ratio to follow:
+To keep your cat healthy, you need to rotate different cuts of meat.
+Muscle meat (chicken and rabbit), organs (beef heart) and bones make up a balanced raw diet for cats.
+But remember to differentiate between homemade raw diets and commercial food, as commercial food is formulated to be nutritionally adequate and safe under the guidance of a veterinary nutritionist.
+Here’s a suggested ratio to follow:

 Suggested Ratios for a Balanced Diet: